fdpay/fdstore-demo/README.md

   - Pre Integrated Shipping Tracking System with top 22 Shipping brands.
 - All your order settelment will goes to your bank accounts.

+### Plugin is mobile optimize (responsive) and angular enable
+- Angular App, where you are loading product from your api, please do call `angularAddToCart();` function at the and of controller which binds your product to view, rest you are all set to go.

 many more features yet to come ...

 ## fd cart